Amit0617/AlgorithmicDesigns/Readme.md

 You might ask that first two arrangements both have least total waiting time so why not second is optimal one?
 I will suggest think about waiting time for successive patients.
 However, the total time comes out to be same but second patient i.e., P<sub>1</sub> in that case will have to wait 30 minutes for his 10 minutes treatment, while there is no difference for P<sub>3</sub> it will be 40 in both cases.

-This small example leaves us to draw a simple conclusion that the greedy choice made first time can be optimally iterated throughout the queue and hence now this greedy choice can be called a <u>_safe choice_</u>.
+This small example allows us to draw a simple conclusion that the greedy choice made first time can be optimally iterated throughout the queue and hence now this greedy choice can be called a <u>_safe choice_</u>.

+This whole process is called Greedy Algorithm.
+Thankyou.

+One Small and very trivial problem to solve:
+Lets suppose you went to an ATM to withdraw some cash.
+You inserted your card in ATM and this ATM seems to be faulty.
+This pops your bank balance on screen.
+You were confused and hence entered some random digits there 13780 (say) and hit next and damn your bank balance is updated to this new number!
+You hurried back to that edit balance screen and you again pressed some random numbers but this time that numeric pad is behaving differently.
+After hitting several numbers you found out that those keys after pressing next button are no more functional which you have pressed last time.
+So, you can't use them this time but you are still on edit screen and keys allowed to be pressed are `2,4,5,6,9`.
+Now you want to press them in such a manner that you get maximum bank balance.

+_Greedy_ Choice will be to have largest number